 And great news: It’s totally doable in a single day.

-There’s a new show available every 15 minutes inside the park during the busy season, with each show lasting anywhere from 30 minutes to one hour on average.
+There’s a new show available every 15 minutes inside the park during the busy season.
+And each show lasts anywhere from 30 minutes to one hour on average.

 If you aren’t riding any rides, and have a full 10 hours at the park from open to close, you can easily squeeze in about 4-5 shows, enjoy at least two casual in-park meals and still have plenty of time in between to enjoy the vibrant arts and crafts, seasonal displays and plentiful photo-ops the park has to offer.